mentalisttraceur/python-dynamicscope/README.rst

     del DYNAMIC_SCOPE.x

-..
-DANGER:: Reaching up from a lower scope to delete variables in callers without consent is a GOTO-level crime under international software law.
+(**DANGER:** reaching up from a lower scope to delete variables in callers is a GOTO-level crime under international software law.)

 If a variable is not found in dynamic scope, an ``AttributeError`` is raised: